Alokkush/property-expert/README.md

 - **Recent Properties Table**: List of recently added properties with owner information

 ### Access
-- Admin access is granted to users with specific emails ("admin@propertyexpert.com" or "alokkushwaha78600@gmail.com")
+- Admin access is granted to users with specific emails:
+  - admin@propertyexpert.com
+  - alokkushwaha78600@gmail.com
+  - admin@gmail.com (password: admin123)
+- The admin button only appears for authenticated admin users
+- Non-admin users attempting to access the dashboard directly will be redirected to the home page
 - In a production environment, admin status would be managed through a proper role system in the database

 ## 🔧 Technical Implementation